fjkz/tt-runner/doc/en/README.md

 - test_not_ok.sh
 ```

-The result is printed with TAP if `--tap` option is set.
+The result is printed with TAP if `--format tap` option is set.

 ```
-$ ttap sample/test-simple --tap
+$ ttap sample/test-simple --format tap
 not ok 1 test_not_ok.sh
 ok 2 test_ok.sh
 1..2